A Dance with Dragons

 - Victarion Greyjoy, Lord Captain of the Iron Fleet.

-- Cersei Lannister, Queen Regent of the Seven Kingdoms, held prisoner by the Faith of the Seven at the Great Sept of Baelor.
+- Cersei Lannister, former Queen Regent of the Seven Kingdoms, held prisoner by the Faith of the Seven at the Great Sept of Baelor.

 - Ser Jaime Lannister, Lord Commander of the Kingsguard